Electronic Arts raises 2015 forecast, profit beats estimates

 | SAN FRANCISCO

-The Redwood City, California-based company said it expects $4.18 billion (2.59 billion pounds) in non-GAAP revenue and non-GAAP net income of $2.05 per share in fiscal 2015.
+The Redwood City, California-based company said it expects $4.18 billion in non-GAAP revenue and non-GAAP net income of $2.05 per share in fiscal 2015.
 It had previously forecast $4.1 billion in revenue and $1.85 per share in profit.

 Electronic Arts is seeing "continued growth of generation 4 console (Xbox One and PlayStation 4) and still solid results in our older console business as well," Chief Financial Officer Blake Jorgensen said in an interview.